Best Pistol Red Dots, Tested and Reviewed

 What’s Your Intended Use?

 The most important thing to consider when choosing a red dot is the specific job you need your pistol red dot to do.
 Is it for competition, hunting, carry, or something else?
 For competition, you might want a big red dot with a wide field of view.
-For your carry gun, size and durability will be more important.
+In the case of your carry gun, size and durability will be more important.
 For 10mm bear defense pistols, you want a rugged optic that will hold up to recoil.
 In some environments, an enclosed-emitter red dot might be a better choice than an open-emitter sight.
 Sometimes it might not matter.

 What Pistol is it For?